Upcoming Changes to Lists

 Project organization page and discussion: https://forum.inaturalist.org/t/bee-and-wasp-checklists-wiki/27909

-Posted by bdagley over 2 years ago
+Posted by bdagley almost 3 years ago

 At the moment, checklists in Identify seem very buggy - sometimes the same species will be listed 2 or 3 times.
 There's also a lot of county checklists marked "comprehensive" that are nowhere near comprehensive, or include species that aren't actually listed for the region, or have incorrect establishment means (native plants listed as invasives, and vice versa).
 These things don't appear to be editable, at least by non-curators.